sathvik-vadari/voice-serve/README.md

 Multi-LLM voice commerce service for India — order anything via a phone call.

 A user describes what they want, and voice-serve finds nearby stores, **calls them on the phone**, and reports back with availability, pricing, and delivery info.
-It also doubles as a personal wake-up call scheduler.
+It also searches the web for online deals so the user can compare, and doubles as a personal wake-up call scheduler.

 ## How It Works